Benjgmn/buckit/docs/api-design.md

   ]
 }
 ```

-This brings us to our more specified function which helps our user search for films by title.
-EBing able to do this allows them to directly find films they want to add.
+This brings us to our more specified function which helps the user search for films by title.
+Being able to do this allows them to directly find films they want to add.

 - **Method**: `GET`
 - **Path**: `api/films/int:id`

 Input:

 ```json
 {
     id: int